The Music Industry: Music Magazines

 3. The colour palette is saturated

-4. It being more saturated connotes femininity or immaturity, something that fits the probable target audience of teenage girls.
+4. It being more saturated connotes femininity or immaturity, something that fits the probable target audience of teenage girls.1.
+The layout is ordered.

 2. This layout connotes that the magazine is intended for a more mature audience.